albertz/commandergenius/readme.txt

 remove project/jni/application/src symlink and make new one pointing to glxgears, then run build.sh Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port pure OpenGL application to GL ES.

-Previously The Alien Blaster was the default demo application, however it uses SDL 1.3 and I'm breaking the compilation too often, so if something does not compile please try to use some older revision.

 How to compile your own application
 ===================================